Yumenoshima Park: Admission fee

-Admission to the park is free of charge, but the Tropical Greenhouse Dome and sports facilities require a fee.
+Admission to the park is free of charge, but the Tropical Greenhouse Dome and sports facilities require an entrance fee.

 Opening times and holidays

 The park is open all year round.
-However, the barbecue area is closed on New Year's holidays while the Tropical Greenhouse Dome and Daigo Fukuryū Maru Exhibition Hall are closed on New Year's holidays and Mondays.
+However, the barbecue area is closed on New Year's holidays, while the Tropical Greenhouse Dome and Daigo Fukuryū Maru Exhibition Hall are closed on New Year's holidays and Mondays.